hfkang/ece353notes/Lecture 23.md

 Fork() creates a new, identical address space for the child.
 They refer to the same frames until one of them _writes_ to it.

 All frames are set **readonly** and duplicated when a protection fault happens.
-When a frame is evicted, all CoW page table entries must be updated.
+When a frame is evicted, all CoW page table entries that haven't been written to must be updated.

 #### mmap()
 instructs kernel to map a file to memory.
 This is called a **memory mapped file** **private** mode does not share with other address spaces (CoW) **shared** other address spaces can write to the data.

 Now we can access a file via the memory interface instead of syscall.
+Access occur through virtual addresses, and can be done *much faster*.